SamBaS: Sampling-Based Stochastic Block Partitioning: Experiments on Real-World Graphs

-Performing community detection on real-world graphs often presents the problem of \emph{not} knowing what the true community memberships are.
-This makes it difficult to evaluate the quality of community detection results, since straightforward metrics such as accuracy and F1 score cannot be calculated without this knowledge a priori.
+In real-world scenarios, graphs with known true community memberships are incredibly scarce.
+Even when they are available, as in the Stanford Large Network Dataset Collection~\cite{Leskovec2014SNAPCollection}, the memberships are often overlapping.
+This makes it difficult to evaluate the quality of non-overlapping community detection results such as those obtained via SBP, since straightfoward metrics such as accuracy and F1 score cannot be reliably calculated.

-A popular way of evaluating community detection results in such situations is calculating the modularity of the resulting community structure.
+As seen in Table~\ref{tab:related_work_evaluation}, the majority of community detection literature either does not attempt to evaluate community detection results on graphs with no known ground truth, or employs the modularity metric.
 Modularity measures how strongly vertices within communities are connected, as compared to a random graph, making it an intuitive choice for evaluating community detection.
 However, it has been shown that high modularity values do \emph{not} necessarily correspond to the most semantically accurate community assignments~\cite{Fortunato2010CommunityGraphs}.
-Additionally, we argue that modularity ignores several important factors, such as the number of communities obtained and the degree distributions within these communities, factors that are important in describing the community structure of a graph.
+In~\cite{Bianconi2009AssessingStructure}, it was further shown that modularity can fail to differentiate between graphs with very different degrees of separation between communities.

 To overcome these weaknesses, we devise an alternative evaluation metric based on the minimum description length $H$ of the DCSBM.
 By basing our evaluation on $H$, our metric takes into account both the number of communities obtained and the difference in degree distribution between communities via log-likelihood calculations (see \S\ref{sec:sbp}).
 Furthermore, the goal of SBP is to minimize $H$.
 As such, comparing the values of $H$ obtained with and without sampling is a natural way to evaluate distinct community detection approaches that use the SBP algorithm.